survivejs/site/posts/109-fall-tour.md

 I can also organize [full day workshops](/workshop/) in Vienna and nearby cities, even further.
 If you are interested, get in touch, and we'll make the schedule work.

 My schedule for Vienna is relaxed, and it gives me time to do certain technical work that has been pending a while.
-It's also an excellent opportunity to write and prepare two presentations I have pending!
+It's also an excellent opportunity to write and prepare two presentations!

 > [Register to Vienna clinics!](https://survivejs.doodle.com/poll/mihayszmt5teb858)